-We use the Stockport Entitlement Framework to help us further improve how we support children and young people with Special Educational Needs and Disabilities.
-It can also help parents to understand how the needs of your children should be met.
+We use the Stockport Entitlement Framework to help us further improve how we support and assess children and young people with Special Educational Needs and Disabilities.

 If a child continues to have difficulty after interventions or has a high level of additional need when they join the school, they may be considered to have Special Educational Needs that require an Education, Health and Care Plan (EHCP).
 If your child has an EHCP, you and your child will be involved in an annual review of needs or a Secondary School transfer review if they are in Year 5, the review will include reviewing the plan and sending review notes to the Local Authority. this will be in addition to the termly meetings.

 At Lark Hill we work closely with a range of agencies which include-